2.1 Policy Statement

 The University will not tolerate any adverse treatment of or retaliatory actions against any individual who, in good faith, reports harassment or violence, provides information related to complaints of harassment or violence, or provides information in conjunction with an investigation of harassment, violence or other discriminatory behavior.

-Any individual who knowingly makes false reports, allegations or accusations of harassment or violence recklessly, in bad faith or with malicious intent will be subject to disciplinary action, up to and including expulsion for students and possible termination for employees.
+Any individual who knowingly makes false reports, allegations or accusations of harassment or violence recklessly, in bad faith or with malicious intent will be subject to disciplinary action, up to and including possible termination for employees.

 Unlawful harassment is prohibited by state and federal law.
 In addition to the internal resources described above, individuals may pursue complaints directly with the government agencies that deal with unlawful harassment and discrimination claims, e.g., the US Equal Opportunity Commission (EEOC), the Office for Civil Rights (OCR) of the US Department of Education, the West Virginia Human Rights Commission and the Virginia Human Rights Council.
 Contact information for these agencies and information about the time frames for filing external charges are readily available in the internet.
 A violation of this policy may exist even where the conduct in question does not violate the law.
 Acts of sexual violence may be criminal in nature and individuals may pursue complaints with local law enforcement in addition to the internal resources described above.
 Pending the results of an internal investigation, and assuming the alleged sexual violence has not been reported to local law enforcement, the University retains the right to notify local law enforcement of its findings.